 New Delhi is magic.
-The exciting capital city is scattered with colorful bazars and astounding historical monuments, like Humayun’s Tomb (said to have inspired the Taj Mahal) and one of the city’s three UNESCO World Heritage Sites.
-The sites and sounds of sizzling kebab stands, fragrant marigold vendors, and stunning religious temples commingle for an out of this world experience.
+The exciting capital city is scattered with colorful bazars and astounding historical monuments, like Humayun’s Tomb (said to have inspired the Taj Mahal) and it's one of the city’s three UNESCO World Heritage Sites.
+The and sounds of sizzling kebab stands, fragrant marigold vendors, and stunning religious temples commingle for an out of this world experience.
 It's also one of the trickiest cities for packing.
 New Delhi does have seasons—five of them, in fact.
 But no matter the temperature or rain fall, clothes need to be modest—ie cover the shoulders and knees.
 Figure out whether you should bring your rain slicker or a sweater (yes, Delhi can get that chilly), in our packing guide below.
 It includes a month-by-month breakdown of the weather, outfit suggestions, and pro packing tips—like how to save your tummy from the dreaded Delhi Belly and save space in your suitcase for souvenir pashminas.

 Your suitcase packing checklist

 THE PERFECT LUGGAGE